-- You can use theorems. - We will develop a collection of identifiability rules. - These really are simple theorems about the existence of unique real solutions to systems of equations. - They are not well-known to mathematicians because they are too specific to be interesting. - We will be able to look at a path diagram and verify that the parameters are identifiable.
+- You can use theorems. - We will develop a collection of identifiability rules. - These are really simple theorems about the existence of unique real solutions to equations. - They are not well-known to mathematicians because they are too specific to be interesting. - We will be able to look at a path diagram and verify that the parameters are identifiable.
 Usually.